On the Comfort and Terror of Determinism

 There’s something both oddly comforting and deeply unsettling about determinism.
 On one hand, it means you're not to blame for that embarrassing thing you said in 2014.
 On the other, it means you might not be steering the ship at all.

-Determinism is the idea that everything — your thoughts, your choices, your Spotify Wrapped — is the inevitable result of prior causes.
-Nothing happens without something causing it, and if we could rewind the universe and play it forward again, it would unfold the exact same way.
+Determinism, a concept that has echoed through the corridors of history, is the idea that everything — your thoughts, your choices, your Spotify Wrapped — is the inevitable result of prior causes.
+It's a notion that has been pondered by great minds of the past, and if we could rewind the universe and play it forward again, it would unfold exactly the same way.

 This idea isn’t new.
 The Stoics were early champions.
 They believed the cosmos runs on logos — divine reason, a kind of metaphysical cause-and-effect.
 Their advice?
-Since you can’t change fate, stop whining and align yourself with it.
+Since you can’t change fate, stop complaining and accept it.
 Your only freedom lies in your attitude.

 Fast forward a few centuries and you get to St. Augustine, who gave determinism a Christian spin.
 God, he said, is outside of time and knows everything that will happen — including your eternal fate.
 But don't panic!
 According to Augustine, you still have free will — just not in any way that contradicts God's perfect foreknowledge.
 Imagine playing chess against an omniscient being who lets you move your pieces, but always knows the endgame.

-Then comes John Calvin, who turned the tension between divine foreknowledge and human freedom into a doctrine: predestination.
+Then comes along John Calvin, who saw divine foreknowledge and human freedom as a doctrine: predestination.
 You’re either chosen for salvation or you’re not.
 Nothing you do changes that.
-To modern sensibilities, it sounds like spiritual fatalism.
-But to Calvinists, it was a source of assurance—grace didn’t depend on human effort.
+To modern sensibilities, it sounds like spiritual fatalism, but to Calvinists, it was a source of assurance.

-Then science showed up with its pocket protector and said, “Actually, it’s all atoms and laws.”
-The Newtonian universe was a clockwork machine.
-Every event had a cause, and every cause followed a law.
-Know the position of every particle and the forces acting on them, and you could, in theory, predict the entire future.
+Then science stepped in.
+The Newtonian universe was revealed as a clockwork machine, where every event had a cause, and every cause followed a law.
+The position of every particle and the forces acting on them could, in theory, predict the entire future.
 Human decisions?
 Just billiard balls with opinions.

 But it gets more personal in the 21st century.

 Sapolsky isn’t being dramatic.
 He’s just reading the evidence.
 And he’s not alone.
-Increasingly, neuroscience and psychology are painting a picture of human behavior as a complex system of cause and effect, not a bastion of autonomy.
+Neuroscience and psychology are revealing that human behavior is the result of a complex system of cause and effect, leaving little room for free will and autonomy.

 So what do we do with this?

-Maybe we’re not free in the way we thought.
+Maybe we’re not free.
 But that doesn’t mean life is meaningless.
-It might mean our meaning lies in compassion, connection, and doing what we can with the wiring we’ve got.
+It might mean that our meaning lies in compassion, connection, and doing what we can with the wiring we have.

 Fate guides the willing, but drags the unwilling.